Are you looking for the best trail camera out there?

 (6) TEC.BEAN 12MP 1080P HD Game & Trail Hunting Camera No Glow Infrared Scouting Camera Night Vision up to 75ft with 36pcs 940nm IR LEDs and Waterproof IP66

-The TEC.BEAN 12MP 1080P HD Game & Trail Hunting Camera may not be the best trail camera out there, but is reasonably priced at $119.99 and comes with many useful features.
+The TEC.BEAN 12MP 1080P HD Game & Trail Hunting Camera may not be the best trail camera out there and comes with many useful features.
 It captures pictures at a high resolution of 12 MP and captures up to 1 to 9 pictures with a single trigger.
 The trigger speed is very good, at 0.6 to 0.8 seconds.
 Underwater Cameras

 The camera shoots HD videos at 1920*1080P and captures full-color photos in daytime and black and white photos at night time.
 It captures pictures at a range of 75 feet or 23 meters.
 It is waterproof and does not get affected by changes in the weather such as rain, moisture or the wind.
 It is resistant to corrosion, sand, and dust.